There are 3 types of indicators in technical analysis-

 Moving average is one of the trend following indicators.
 It is basically a mathematical device which is used to detect the underlying trend of the share.
 Moving average is popularly known as trend following indicator.
 It follows the trend and accordingly generates a buy and sell signal.

 However, the signal we get from moving average is often a bit late.
 Although it produces a late signal but it is a confirm signal.
 Trading with the help of moving average is like attending a party where the cocktail is over but dinner is left.
 Hence moving average is called laggard indicator.

-There are different types of moving average-
+There are three different types of moving average-

 1. Exponential moving average

 Out of this, the simple moving average is easy to calculate.
 Moving average is calculated with the help of closing price.
 If we want to find out the ten-day moving average of a particular share, we will consider last 10 closing prices, add them and then divide it by 10, whatever the result produced will be known as 10 DMA.